 1. Regular Stance

 The regular stance is defined by parallel feet in the middle of the platform with a shoulder-width stance.
+The muscles worked are primarily the quads, but the calves, hamstrings, glutes, and adductors are also activated.

 Drawbacks

-- If you want to improve your bottom range squat strength (i.e. not getting stuck at the bottom of a squat), you want to focus on the hip adductors.
-A regular leg press stance does not maximize activation in the hip adductors, so it is not the best at improving hip extension strength (i.e. improving your ability to extend your hips to get back into a standing position from the bottom of a squat).
+- If you want to improve your bottom range squat strength (i.e., not getting stuck at the bottom of a squat), you want to focus on the hip adductors.
+A regular leg press stance does not maximize activation in the hip adductors, so it is not the best at improving hip extension strength (i.e., improving your ability to extend your hips to get back into a standing position from the bottom of a squat).

-Who Should Do Hack Squats With a Regular Stance
+Who Should Do Hack Squats With a Regular Stance?

 2. Low Foot Placement

 Low foot placement is defined by parallel feet on the bottom of the platform with a shoulder-width stance.
+The low foot placement primarily targets the quads, glutes, and calf muscles.

 Pro Tip